jgm/pandoc/doc/custom-readers.md

 A custom reader is a Lua file that defines a function called `Reader`, which takes two arguments:

-- a string, the raw input to be parsed
+- the raw input to be parsed, as a list of sources
 - optionally, a table of reader options, e.g.
   `{ columns = 62, standalone = true }`.